My Home Page

-Each week we focus on learning two letters and their sounds through our new program, Wilson FUNdations.
+Each week we focus on learning two or three letters and their sounds through our new program, Wilson FUNdations.
 We will use the letter sounds to read and write early words.
 Your child should be able to hear the sound at the beginning of words and tell you which words do/do not begin with that sound.
 For example: mat, fan, mitt, mop, can, ball...Does "mat" begin with the sound /mmm/?
 Does "fan" begin with the sound /mmm/?
 What sound does "fan" begin with?
 What letter makes that sound?

 Helpful Hints: When you and your child are saying the lettersounds, be careful to "cut off the /uuuu/ sound."
 Many people say that c, for example, says /cu/ which puts an extra sound in when sounding out /c/a/t/---it would become /cu/a/t/.
 So as we tell the students, watch your UUUUs :)